Paris Markets

 The Saxe-Breteuil Market

-One of the pleasures of staying in an apartment in Paris is to be able to walk to rue Cler and buy your food to enjoy as Parisians do
+One of the pleasures of staying in an apartment in Paris is to be able to walk to rue Cler and buy your food to enjoy as Parisians do.

 Rue Cler is especially convenient for the neighborhood because it is open on Sunday mornings.
 Many families attend mass at 11am at St. Pierre du Gros Caillou on rue de Grenelle, then head immediately to rue Cler for their baguettes, cheese, bottle of wine, cuts of meat and desserts.
 Get there early as it becomes extremely crowded after 11 am on Sundays.
 Being near rue Cler is one of the great pleasures of living in Paris, whether for a week or a lifetime.